 Transition to the DNP degree is well on the way to meeting the national goal of 2015.
 As our implementation plan is developed, we will post more details on our website.

-UMSON is currently in the process of developing a post-BSN/Entry Level to DNP degree for our six advanced practice nursing specialty areas – adult and gerontological primary care nurse practitioner; pediatric nurse practitioner; family nurse practitioner; adult and gerontological acute care nurse practitioner/clinical nurse specialist; psychiatric/mental health nursing; and nurse anesthesia.
+UMSON is currently in the process of developing a post-BSN/Entry Level to DNP degree for our six advanced practice nursing specialty areas – adult-gerontology acute care nurse practitioner/clinical nurse specialist; adult-gerontology primary care nurse practitioner; family nurse practitioner; nurse anesthesia; pediatric nurse practitioner; and psychiatric mental health nursing-family.

 UMSON will continue to offer master’s degree specialties in community health, nursing informatics, and health services leadership and management.

 Entry-level BSN and Master of Science for Clinical Nurse Leaders (CNL) degree programs will continue as in the past.